AntonBaukin/embeddy/README.md

 Then `BootLegger` takes for the OSGi framework. **12)** It finds and loads `META-INF / services / org. osgi. framework. launch.
-FrameworkFactory` resource that has value of `org. knopflerfish. framework.
-FrameworkFactoryImpl` class.
+FrameworkFactory` resource that has value of `org. apache. felix. framework.
+FrameworkFactory` class.
 It loads that class and asks `ZiPClassLoader` to mark it's JAR to be the first in the order of searching for the resources.
 This makes the framework loading clear and robust as resources from all other libraries has less priority.